gisikw/didact/cards.md

 **At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart for each slot level above 1st.

+---
-# Bandit
+title: Bandit
-Medium humanoid (any race), any non-lawful alignment
+subtitle: Medium humanoid (any race), any non-lawful alignment
+---

 | Armor Class | 12 |
 | Hit Points  | 11 |